Don't hesitate to contact us with any questions you might have

 Suzanne Ribero-Balassone received her education and training from the University of Rhode Island both in psychology and nursing, receiving a bachelor’s degree in both areas.
 She has worked as a Registered Nurse at Rhode Island Hospital and in many nursing facilities and assisted livings across the state.
 She served as the Director of Nurses for the last 10 years of her career and has also worked as an Assisted Living Administrator.
 It has always been her focus to work with elders and ensure the quality of their care.

 Suzanne joined the PACE program shortly before its official opening in 2005.
-She has served as the Day Center Coordinator, Nurse, Case Manager and Clinical Director while working at PACE.
+She has served as the Day Center Coordinator, Nurse, Case Manager and Clinical Director and Vice President of Clinical Services while working at PACE.

 Since joining PACE in 2012, Dr. Gyurmey has served as a primary care physician and geriatrician in the medical clinic.
-In his role as Vice President of Medical Affairs, he directs patient care and provides administrative oversight of PACE’s medical program.
+In his role as Chief Medical Officer, he directs patient care and provides administrative oversight of PACE’s medical program.

 Dr. Gyurmey began his career as a volunteer medical doctor at the Tibetan Self Help Refugee Center and the Tibetan Geriatric Clinic and Extended Care in Darjeeling, India.
 He graduated from the Maulana Azad Medical College, Delhi University and completed a residency in family medicine at University of Connecticut, St. Francis Hospital and Medical Center in Hartford, CT, as well as a residency in internal medicine at Lady Hardinge Medical College, Delhi University.
 In 2012, Dr. Gyurmey completed a fellowship in geriatrics at the University of Connecticut, and a structural acupuncture course for physicians through Harvard Medical School.